HamasAtr/Calculator/README.md

 # Calculator
-This is basic calculator made by using Html , Cs and JavaScript
+This is basic calculator made by using Html , Css and JavaScript